enyachoke/hoolahoops/README.md

-##CloudVakil: Open Source Practice Management For Lawyers
+##HoolaHoops: Open Source Practice Management For Lawyers

 ##Leaving todo comments
   If you are unable to do something, leave todo comments in the format //TODO: Something to do here.